knpuniversity/oo/knpu/episode3/protected-visibility.md

 Over in `RebelShip` I should not be able to access this new function since we set it to `private`.
-We see the 'Member has private access' error so when we refresh we can check the dropdown to confirm that things aren't working. `Fatal error: Call to private method Ship::getSecretDoorCodeToTheDeathstar() from` and we need to view the source to see the full error message.
+We see the 'Member has private access' error so when we refresh we can check the dropdown to confirm that things aren't working. `Fatal error: Call to private method Ship::getSecretDoorCodeToTheDeathstar()` and we need to view the source to see the full error message.

 But, if we go back and change that function to `protected`, our error is gone, the rebels have access